Trusted WordPress tutorials, when you need them most.

 Is it safe to delete the .htaccess file?

-Yes, it is generally safe to delete the .htaccess file as a troubleshooting step.
-WordPress can regenerate a new, default file if you go to Settings » Permalinks and click ‘Save Changes’.
-Deleting it will disable any custom rules from your plugins, but it can help solve errors like the internal server error.
+Yes, deleting the .htaccess file is safe as a troubleshooting step.
+WordPress will recreate it when you go to Settings » Permalinks and click ‘Save Changes’.
+Deleting it removes custom plugin rules temporarily but won’t delete your content.

 Can a plugin create or modify the .htaccess file?